PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 values can be used to spot any outliers during analysis.
 The difference between the mean and the median can be used to gain more insights about the distribution.
-All of this enables statistical comparisons and will be enhanced in future releases of LIT with newer features like histograms to be included just for this purpose.
+All of this enables statistical comparisons and will be enhanced in future releases of LIT.

 Each of the columns in the table can be sorted using the up (ascending) or down (descending) arrow symbols in the column headers.
 The table is sorted in